mad-maids/maid.web/readme.md

 - [Genemator](https://github.com/genemators) _(Creator)_ - The actual creator
   of the project and active contributor

-> Start contributing to become relative to maid!

 ---

 > The website is still in beta phase so feel free to